 Popular Types of Foosball Tables

-Experienced foosballers often have favorite table styles, but those new to the game may not realize the differences.
+Experienced foosballers often have their top foosball table preferences, but those new to the game may not realize the differences.
 Various equipment preferences and styles of play have given rise to subtle variations in table design and construction.

 German foosball tables employ a hard playing surface with banked corners and plastic players with boxed feet.
 To allow for precision movements, the players are mounted directly to the rods as a single piece.
 The tables are built with stiff, slippery components for high-speed play and maximum movement of both ball and player.